Fixes

 - Big

-showing off what the library is about - Reduced badges to the critical subset to reduce noise
+gifshowing off what the library is about - Reduced badges to the critical subset to reduce noise

 - High level motivation of the project